 Government restrictions around COVID-19 vary across the UK.
 We strongly advise checking restrictions in your local area before visiting.
 Ordnance Survey have put together a comprehensive guide about ‘getting outside safely during Covid-19‘.
 This resource brings together current advice from government and local authorities to help you decide where to go, what to do and how to stay safe.

 The coastline of east Devon and Dorset offers something unique: in just 96 miles of colourful and varied rocky cliffs, you can time-travel through hundreds of millions of years of Earth’s history.

 The rocks give us an unrivalled insight to an exciting time in the life of our planet and you don’t have to be a trained scientist to appreciate it.
 With a little help, anyone can decipher the evidence and look back to lost worlds filled with exotic creatures.
+It’s this incredible geological history that resulted in the designation of the Jurassic Coast World Heritage Site in 2001.

-It is without question one of my favourite places in Britain to visit, but not just because of the rocks.
-It is a fossil-hunter’s paradise, a delight for wildlife enthusiasts, and a geomorphologist’s wonderland of outstanding scenery where you can see coastal features evolving.
+The Jurassic Coast is a fossil-hunter’s paradise, a delight for wildlife enthusiasts, and a geomorphologist’s wonderland of outstanding scenery where you can see coastal features evolving.
 Add to this pretty villages, industrial heritage, charming hotels and award-winning pubs and you could say the Jurassic Coast has it all.

 So exceptional is the geology of the area that the Jurassic Coast was designated a natural World Heritage Site in 2001.
 In fact, the rocks don’t just date from the Jurassic period but span the older Triassic and younger Cretaceous geological periods, too: so really it should be called the Mesozoic coast, after the era that comprises all three.